kkruecke/cplus-documentation/notes/variadic-templates.rst

 A Recursive Data Structure Example Using a Variadic Class Template
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The preceeding code is just the sort of use case where variadic templates can be effectively applied.
-We begin by using the variadic struct ``struct tuple<class...Types>`` to define a recursive data structure.
+The preceeding code is just the sort of use case where variadic templates can make life easier.
+We begin by defining ``struct tuple<class...Types>`` that implements tuple as a recursive data structure.

-.. note:: The source is available on `github <https://github.com/kurt-krueckeberg/tuple>`_.
+.. note:: The complete ``tuple`` source is at `github <https://github.com/kurt-krueckeberg/tuple>`_.

 .. code-block:: cpp

     template<class...
 Ts> struct tuple; //forward reference

-    // Template specializtion for empty list of template arguments, the base struct of the recursive tuple data structure. template<> struct tuple<> {
+    // Template specializtion for empty list of template arguments, which serves as the

-        tuple()
+    // base struct for tuples.
+    template<> struct tuple<> {

+        tuple() // The default constructor is only include to help exlain the code.
         {
   	    std::cout << "In template<> tuple<>::tuple() constructor, which has NO member tail." << std::endl;
         }